The Basis for a Healthier Life En espaρol

 These obstacles make elimination difficult and incomplete like trying to drive a car without releasing the parking brake.
 Chronically incomplete evacuation, combined with the constant extraction of water, causes wastes to adhere to the colon wall.
 The passageway becomes increasingly constricted and the cells start to suffocate.
 Prolonged exposure to toxins will often trigger malignant mutations.

 This explanation would suggest that colon cancer is related to constipation.
 According to a 1998 report in the journal, Epidemiology,3 "People who frequently felt constipated were more than four times as likely to develop colon cancer as those who did not complain of constipation."
 The study also found that using commercial laxatives frequently was associated with "substantially increased risk of colon cancer."

-In contrast with constipated western societies, the developing world is apparently free of colon cancer, as reported in Science News Online (Feb.
-15, 2003):
+In contrast with constipated western societies, the developing world is relatively free of colon cancer, as this 2009 study found:

 This theory reflects the common belief that our society is "clean" while the developing world is "dirty."
 In terms of colon hygiene, exactly the opposite is the case.
 What protects the developing world from bowel disease is the natural cleanliness that comes from evacuating as nature intended.
 By contrast, our contrived toilet posture leads to fecal stagnation the primary cause of colon cancer and inflammatory bowel disease.

 Lacking this knowledge, researchers have focused on dietary factors.
 They have repeatedly tried to prove that a high-fiber diet prevents colon cancer.
 This theory dates from the early 1970's when Dr. Denis Burkitt (1911-1993), a British missionary doctor (pictured here), reported a dramatic difference between colon cancer rates in America and Africa.
 According to his article in the Journal of the Royal Society of Medicine, colon cancer is nearly 15 times as common in black Americans as in Africans.40